 Hexagon dimensions for quilting

 The dimensions of the hexagon you use to make your quilt is a personal preference.
 You may be brave and want to make your quilt with small hexagons, or you want to use a fabric that is meaningful to you, like old t-shirts, and decide to use bigger hexagons.
-It depends on how much fabric for a hexagon quilt you have since it is easier to use the whole fabric with smaller hexagons.
+It depends on how much fabric you have for a hexagon quilt since using the whole fabric with smaller hexagons is easier.

 How many hexagons do I need to make a 90" by 90" quilt with 4" hexagons?

 You will need 184 full hexagons and 14 half hexagons to make a 90" by 90" quilt with 4" hexagons.

 Also, your quilt will comprise 13 columns and 15 rows.